aws4embeddedlinux/meta-aws-ci/core/README.md

 ## Embedded Linux build components

 1. In AWS CloudShell, run the script to create the Linux build layer.
-IThis script installs an AWS CodeBuild project to construct the core-image-minimal image for the QEMU x86-64 MACHINE target that includes the AWS IoT Device Client.
+This script installs an AWS CodeBuild project to construct the core-image-minimal image for the QEMU x86-64 MACHINE target that includes the AWS IoT Device Client.
 The AWS CodeBuild project file for this project is in the
    [meta-aws-demos](https://github.com/aws-samples/meta-aws-demos) It also creates a new S3 bucket to store images it creates.

    ```bash